folio-org/folio-org.github.io/source-code/index.md

 envisage that most FOLIO UI work will be done in the context of Stripes.

+The stripes-core [documentation roadmap](https://github.com/folio-org/stripes-core#documentation-roadmap) is the starting point.

 Note that Stripes is still in the design phase, so although code exists and can be run, the APIs are likely to change.